Karakattakkaran: Filming

-Themes

-Similar to Thillana Mohanambal, this film also followed the lives of two artist families locked in a feud raised by a romantic interests of the lead pair.

 Music

 The music composed by Ilaiyaraaja.
 All lyrics were written by Gangai Amaran except "Paattaalae Buddhi", which was written by Ilaiyaraaja.
 The song "Maanguyilae Poonguyile" is set to the Carnatic raga Gourimanohari, "Mariyamma" is set to Mayamalavagowla, and "Ooru Vittu Ooru Vandhu" is set to Shanmukhapriya.
-Ilaiyaraaja later adapted "Maanguyilae Poonguyile" as "Endhirayyo" for the Telugu film Shiva Shankar (2004).
 The song "Nandhavanathil Oru" was adapted by Ilaiyaraaja's son Yuvan Shankar Raja as "Muttathu Pakkathile" in Kunguma Poovum Konjum Puravum (2009).
 "Ooru Vittu Ooru Vandhu" was remixed by Natarajan Sankaran in Kappal (2014).
 S. Shankar, the producer of that film, did not acquire permission to remix the song, leading to Ilaiyaraaja taking legal action against him.

+For the dubbed Telugu version Garagatta Gopaiah, all lyrics were written by Rajashri.

 Release and reception

 Karakattakkaran was released on 16 June 1989.
-Distributors initially refused to buy the film as they felt that "the rural setting and full length comedy would not be acceptable".
-Despite this, the film became a major commercial success, running for over a year in Nadana Theatre at Madurai.
+The film became a major commercial success, running for over a year in Nadana Theatre at Madurai.
 Ananda Vikatan rated the film 44 out of 100, calling it a simple, realistic village love story without much grandeur.

-Accolades

 At the Tamil Nadu State Film Awards, Karakattakkaran won the Special Prize for Best Film, and D. K. S. Babu won for Best Choreographer.

 Legacy

 Karakattakkaran became a cult film for bringing the art of Karagam into prominence.
-The film became one of the successful films in the career of Ramarajan.

-The comedy sequences from the film, especially the joke revolving around banana, still remains a cult classic, being referred in subsequent films such as Puthu Paatu (1990) and Ponnuketha Purushan (1992).

 The car Chevrolet Impala, 1960's model used in the film became popular after the film's release.
 In an interview with The Hindu in 2002, Somasundaram, a real-life Karakattam dancer was critical of the film, stating that it was an "insult to the dance form".
 In a 2012 interview, Venkat Prabhu was asked if he would ever remake Karakattakkaran, and said "it would be extremely difficult to do justice to the original".
 In May 2019, Amaran expressed interest in doing a sequel with the original cast, which Ramarajan opposed the following month.

 In popular culture

-In a comedy scene from Thangamana Raasa (1990), Goundamani who is jailed for petty crime, dreams of singing under the music of Ilaiyaraja, he sings "Maanguyile" to Vinu Chakravarthy.
+In a comedy scene from Thangamana Raasa (1989), Goundamani who is jailed for a petty crime, dreams of singing under the music of Ilaiyaraja, he sings "Maanguyile" to Vinu Chakravarthy.